 “But this is the address.”

 They drove back across town in silence, stopping outside the townhouse where Aiva lived.
-Tala stopped the car and both girls sat in silence for a minute before Tala spoke.
+They both sat in silence for a minute before Tala spoke.

 “We shouldn’t have left.
 You should have let me shoot him.”